OscarTopliss/newsletter-generator/scripts/README.md

 - `template.md` Template for markdown of newsletter
 - `template.html` HTML template for newsletter emails
 - `sponsors.md` sponsors segment at bottom of newsletter

+## TODO

+- Auto-generation of the newsletter from events on website
+- auto add newsletter to website
+- auto upload newsletter to SU mailing system